the-nft-company/flow-jvm-sdk/README.md

 }
 ```

-There are two ways to test using the emaultor:
+There are two ways to test using the emulator:

 - `@FlowEmulatorProjectTest` - this uses a `flow.json` file that has your configuration in it
 - `@FlowEmulatorTest` - this creates a fresh and temporary flow configuration for each test